 Kenneth however was already disinherited.
 Upon knowing this, Rowena said that it is better if they live separate lives from then on.
-Four years later, Kenneth filed for an annulment of their marriage.
+Four years later, Kenneth filed a petition for annulment of his marriage with Rowena.
 Rowena did not file an answer.
-The City Prosecutor, after investigation, submitted that he cannot determine if there is collusion between the 2 parties hence the need to try the merits of the case.
+The City Prosecutor, after investigation, submitted that he cannot determine if there is collusion between the two parties.
+Eventually, the case was tried.
 The opinion of an expert was sought wherein the psychologist subsequently ruled that both parties are psychologically incapacitated.
 The said relationship between Kenneth and Rowena is said to be undoubtedly in the wreck and weakly-founded.
 The break-up was caused by both parties’ unreadiness to commitment and their young age.
-He was still in the state of finding his fate and fighting boredom, while she was still egocentrically involved with herself.
-The trial court ruled that the marriage is void upon the ruling of the expert psychologist.
-The OSG appealed and the CA ruled in favor of the OSG.
+Kenneth was still in the state of finding his fate and fighting boredom, while Rowena was still egocentrically involved with herself.
+The trial court ruled that the marriage is void upon the findings of the expert psychologist.
+The Solicitor General (OSG) appealed and the Court of Appeals ruled in favor of the OSG.
 The OSG claimed that the psychological incapacity of both parties was not shown to be medically or clinically permanent or incurable (Molina case).
-The clinical psychologist did not personally examine respondent, and relied only on the information provided by petitioner.
+The clinical psychologist did not personally examine Rowena, and relied only on the information provided by Kenneth.
 Further, the psychological incapacity was not shown to be attended by gravity, juridical antecedence and incurability.
 All these were requirements set forth in the Molina case to be followed as guidelines.

 The SC then ruled that the marriage of Kenneth and Rowena is null and void due to both parties’ psychological disorder as evidenced by the finding of the expert psychologist.
 Both parties being afflicted with grave, severe and incurable psychological incapacity.
 Kenneth cannot assume the essential marital obligations of living together, observing love, respect and fidelity and rendering help and support, for he is unable to make everyday decisions without advice from others.
 He is too dependent on others.
 Rowena cannot perform the essential marital obligations as well due to her intolerance and impulsiveness.